 France’s northernmost region, Hauts de France, was created when the provinces of Nord-Pas-de-Calais and Picardy merged.
-It consists of the departments of Aisne, Nord, Oise, Pas de Calais and the Somme.
+It consists of the departments of Aisne, Nord, Oise, Pas-de-Calais and the Somme.
 It is a popular tourist destination for visitors travelling to see the battlefields and memorials associated with the First and Second World Wars.

-Cultural Influence
+Rich Cultural Influence

-UNESCO Heritage Sites
+UNESCO World Heritage Sites & Historic Landmarks

 Capital city: Lille